lukaslangrock/ShutdownTimerClassic/README.md

 # CLI 🐱‍💻

-> ⚠️ The CLI seems to be broken upwards from v.1.2.0!
-Please use the download for [v1.2.0](https://github.com/lukaslangrock/ShutdownTimerClassic/releases/tag/v1.2.0) and the [old commands](https://github.com/lukaslangrock/ShutdownTimerClassic/tree/v1.2.0#cli-) in the meantime while the issue is getting resolved.

 You can also use the command line to start the Shutdown Timer with specific arguments and settings.
 In PowerShell or CMD navigate to the folder where the executable is located.